 2. Support Your Gut: The digestive system plays a central role in hormonal balance.
 If your gut is compromised, leaky, infected, inflamed or you are eating foods you are intolerant too, your body will react with chronic inflammation, suppressing proper hormone production.
 To help your digestive system, eliminate as much stress as possible (the number one cause of digestive issues), eat only real foods, eat only when hungry and be sure to get physical activity daily.

-3. Go Green: A major source of hormone disrupting chemicals is our own home.
-Many commercial products like self-care products, hygiene and cleansing products contain estrogen mimicking and endocrine disrupting compounds.
+3. Go Green: A major source of hormone-disrupting chemicals are own homes.
+Many commercial products like self-care products, hygiene, and cleaning products contain estrogen-mimicking and endocrine disrupting compounds.
 Swap your commercial house cleaning products and beauty products for clean, organic products to avoid a toxic overload.

 4. Clear Your Mind: Chronic psychological stress elevates cortisol, which in turn suppressed hormonal balance and leads to weak immunity and inflammation and hormone imbalances.
 Eliminating this sort of stress takes time and practice; you can utilize various meditation techniques that get your out of your head and focused on the moment.
 You can’t be stressed mentally if you’re not thinking, so aim to play daily, do something you enjoy or simply just be there and observe existence.
 Anything that gets you out of your head and into the moment is helpful while you work more deeply to master your mind and emotions.